trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.md

     property](session-properties-definition).
   - `50`
   - Only `TASK`
-* - `max-tasks-waiting-for-node-per-stage`
+* - `max-tasks-waiting-for-node-per-query`
-  - Allow for up to configured number of tasks to wait for node allocation per stage, before pausing scheduling for other tasks from this stage.
+  - Allow for up to configured number of tasks to wait for node allocation per query, before pausing scheduling for other tasks from this query.
   - 5
   - Only `TASK`
 :::